-- Years beginning before January 1, 2005 The net operating losses can be carried over to each of the following seven (7) taxable years. - Years beginning after December 31, 2004 and before January 1, 2013 - Carry over period will be twelve (12) years. - In the case of net operating losses incurred in taxable years commencing after December 31, 2012 - the carryover period shall be ten (10) years. - The amount to carry over each said taxable years will be the following: - (1) The excess, if any, of the net operating loss over the net income of each of the taxable years beginning before January 1, 2013; and - (2) Ninety (90) percent of net income for years beginning after December 31, 2012.
+- Years beginning before January 1, 2005 The net operating losses can be carried over to each of the following seven (7) taxable years. - Years beginning after December 31, 2004 and before January 1, 2013 - the carry over period will be twelve (12) years. - In case of net operating losses incurred in taxable years commencing after December 31, 2012 - the carryover period shall be ten (10) years.

+The amount to carry over each said taxable years will be the smaller of the following;

+- the excess, if any, of the net operating loss over the net income computed with the exceptions and limitations established in Section 1033.14(d) of the Code, of each of the taxable years beginning before January 1, 2013, - (2) eighty (80) percent of the net operating income